 The heaviness of the past is emphasised by the plosive alliteration: “Now it’s another damn day / And another diagnosis.”
 The density of that consonant sound clearly conveys the overloaded feelings being experienced by RORY.
 The past is significant because it is so burdernsome.
 And that fact is only exacerbated by the repetition of “another” – the past is significant because in some paradoxical sense it is always present.

 All of that makes RORY feels as she will “drown”.
 The metaphor equates the past to water – an entity that can change form and, as a result, can be hard to contain.
 Just as water can melt or evaporate, so the past can shapeshift too.
 Water is also unpredictable – it can be calm or it can be devastatingly turbulent.
 And to drown is to be unable to breathe – the past is significant because it’s suffocating.
-The pain of drowning is underlined by yet more assonance: “a small town kid… ain’t dropped out.”
+The pain of drowning is underlined by yet more assonance -“a small town kid… ain’t dropped out” – and note too how that assonance is embedded in the centre of those lines, just like the agony has become so central to RORY’s experience of life.
 These ideas about water seem particularly telling.
 In happier times, RORY might recognise water as refreshing, cleansing and fuel for a healthy life, but the past has blinded her to these more positive connotations.

 Finally, there’s the brother figure.
 In the past, he is alive and he signifies comfort and connection – he is a symbol of love.
 But in the present, he is dead and he signifies the loss of all those things.
 And it’s through the image of the brother that RORY underlines the significance of the past.
 The past has altered the way RORY interprets even the cornerstones of her life.
 When she listens to Avril on the radio, those songs are no longer the soundtrack to a happy time, they are a reminder that her present life is a pale imitation her past existence.